AntonBaukin/embeddy/README.md

 that provide JSON documents directly composing them in JavaScript instead of somehow producing from Java objects.
-You may check — the demo project’s application logic is written entirely on JavaScript that store JSON documents in the database having only one table.
+You may check — the demo project’s application logic is written entirely on JavaScript that store JSON documents in the database having only one table (in the demo).

 All the details are left for the documentation sections.
 You are also welcomed to ask the author, to argue, and to discuss!